BlockchainDevelopmentCompany/USA-TokenTaxonomyAct/README.md

 ## How to contribute

+[Here](HR-7356-Token-Taxonomy-Act-of-2018.pdf) is the original bill submitted to the 115th House of Represenatives, in PDF form.

 [TokenTaxonomyAct-HR.md](TokenTaxonomyAct-HR.md) is the file to modify.
 This is the version to be co-sponsored and submitted by representatives in the U.S. House of Representatives.

 Use the Issues tab for general discussion.

-Interested parties and organizations should fork the repository and submit pull requests.
+Interested parties and organizations should **fork** the repository and **submit pull requests**.
 Instructions on Git protocol best practices are outside the scope of this rubric, but feel free to submit a pull request to update this README as well.

 ## Goal